Are new TLDs good for SEO?

 What is gLTD?

-gLTD is a short form of A ‘generic top-level domain (gTLD) is visible to Internet users as the suffix at the end of a domain name such as .audio, .band, .bid, .career, .credit, .deal, .social, .news, .video and even .bank domain names, .movie domain names.
+A generic top-level domain (gTLD) is visible to Internet users as the suffix at the end of a domain name such as .audio, .band, .bid, .career, .credit, .deal, .social, .news, .video and even .bank domain names, .movie domain names.

-The clarifying post is published because of the questions, queries and misconceptions the Google has come across.
+The clarifying post is published because of the questions, queries, and misconceptions Google has come across.
 The gist is: All TLDs will be treated equally in rankings.

-Q: How will new gTLDs affect search?
+How will new gTLDs affect search?
 Is Google changing the search algorithm to favor these TLDs?
 How important are they really in search?

 Overall, our systems treat new gTLDs like other gTLDs (like .com & .org).
 Keywords in a TLD do not give any advantage or disadvantage in search.

-Q: What about IDN TLDs such as .みんな?
+What about IDN TLDs such as .みんな?
 Can Googlebot crawl and index them, so that they can be used in search?

 Yes.
 These TLDs can be used the same as other TLDs (it’s easy to check with a query like [site:みんな]).
 Google treats the Punycode version of a hostname as being equivalent to the unencoded version, so you don’t need to redirect or canonicalize them separately.
 For the rest of the URL, remember to use UTF-8 for the path & query-string in the URL, when using non-ASCII characters.

-No. Those TLDs will be treated the same as a other gTLDs.
+No. Those TLDs will be treated the same as other gTLDs.
 They will require the same geotargeting settings and configuration, and they won’t have more weight or influence in the way we crawl, index, or rank URLs.

-Q: How are the new region or city TLDs (like .london or .bayern) handled?
+How are the new region or city TLDs (like .london or .bayern) handled?

 Even if they look region-specific, we will treat them as gTLDs.
 This is consistent with our handling of regional TLDs like .eu and .asia.
 There may be exceptions at some point down the line, as we see how they’re used in practice.
-See our help centre for more information on multi-regional and multilingual sites, and set geotargeting in Search Console where relevant.
+See our help center for more information on multi-regional and multilingual sites, and set geotargeting in Search Console where relevant.

 By default, most ccTLDs (with exceptions) result in Google using these to geotarget the website; it tells us that the website is probably more relevant in the appropriate country.
 Again, see our help center for more information on multi-regional and multilingual sites.

-Q: Will Google support my SEO efforts to move my domain from .com to a new TLD?
+Will Google support my SEO efforts to move my domain from .com to a new TLD?
 How do I move my website without losing any search ranking or history?

 Google says they have extensive site move documentation in the Help Center.
 Even I tested moving one domain name to another domain name without losing SEO ranking.

 As per google, they treat these moves the same as any other site move.
 That said, domain changes can take time to be processed for search (and outside of search, users expect email addresses to remain valid over a longer period of time), so it’s generally best to choose a domain that will fit your long-term needs.

-We hope this gives you more information on how the new top level domains are handled.
+We hope this gives you more information on how the new top-level domains are handled.
 If you have any more questions, feel free to drop them here, or ask in our help forums.